rutgers-oarc/gridhpc/README.md

 To generate singularity images, run something like the following:

-sudo /somepath/singularity build fold.simg fold.sing
+sudo /somepath/singularity build fah.simg fah.sing

 Change username, partitions, paths and so forth to customize the run scripts.